Director: Kiyoshi Kurosawa

-In the late 90's and early 2000's, Japanese cinema was in vogue among cineasts.
+In the late 90’s and early 2000’s, Japanese cinema was in vogue among cineasts.
 J-horror was making big waves with Ring and Ju-On leading the pack and Takashi Miike was blowing our minds with his array of wild and disturbing films.
 Somewhere along the way, not helped by the devastating earthquake in 2011, the crowd of Japanese titles thinned out though and audiences started looking towards Korea and elsewhere for their foreign language fixes.
 Some directors have remained relevant though and one of these is Kiyoshi Kurosawa.
-He gained fame during the Japanese film boom directing horror films like The Cure and Pulse and crime thrillers such as Serpent's Path and Eyes of the Spider.
-Then, as many of his contemporaries struggled to stay relevant in the West, he found acclaim at the Cannes Film Festival, entering into the various competitions numerous times and winning the Un Certain Regard Jury Prize in 2008 for Tokyo Sonata and the Un Certain Regard - Directing Prize for Journey to the Shore.
+He gained fame during the Japanese film boom directing horror films like The Cure and Pulse and crime thrillers such as Serpent’s Path and Eyes of the Spider.
+Then, as many of his contemporaries struggled to stay relevant in the West, he found acclaim at the Cannes Film Festival, entering into the various competitions numerous times and winning the Un Certain Regard Jury Prize in 2008 for Tokyo Sonata and the Un Certain Regard – Directing Prize for Journey to the Shore.
 The two titles mentioned showed he was as adept at writing and directing drama as he was thrillers.
-Last year however saw him return to his roots to co-write and direct Creepy, an unnerving thriller about not trusting your neighbours and family dynamics.
-Eureka have added it to their Masters of Cinema collection, so I thought I'd check it out.
+Last year however saw him return to his roots to co-write and direct Creepy, an unnerving thriller about family dynamics and not trusting your neighbours.
+Eureka have added it to their Masters of Cinema collection, so I thought I’d check it out.

 The film opens with an exciting face off between police detective Takakura (Hidetoshi Nishijima) and a psychopath who escapes from his interrogation.
 The stand-off ends messily with Takakura getting stabbed, a bystander possibly being killed and the suspect having to be taken down in a hail of bullets.
 We then fast forward a year and find that Takakura has moved out of the city with his wife to lead a peaceful life teaching criminal psychology rather than practising it.
 However, when a colleague at the university and a former partner of his on the force approach him about a missing persons case that went cold 6 years ago, Takakura is drawn into a dangerous investigation once again.
-Meanwhile, his wife Yasuko (Yûko Takeuchi) is struggling to settle into the new area as her neighbours aren't very approachable, particularly Nishino (Teruyuki Kagawa), a creepy characters who lives with his daughter Mio (Ryôko Fujino) and wife, who is always mysteriously absent.
-As we follow both storylines, you get the sneaking suspicion they're going to converge somewhere along the way.
+Meanwhile, his wife Yasuko (Yûko Takeuchi) is struggling to settle into the new area as her neighbours aren’t very approachable, particularly Nishino (Teruyuki Kagawa), a creepy character who lives with his daughter Mio (Ryôko Fujino) and wife, who is always mysteriously absent.
+As we follow both storylines, you get the sneaking suspicion they’re going to converge somewhere along the way.

-Creepy really plays on it's title.
+Creepy really plays on its title.
 You could even call it an exercise in creepiness as Kurosawa pulls all the tricks out of his bag to unsettle the audience.
-On top of the creepy neighbour, the characters (particularly the detectives) also often have 'bad feelings' about things and nobody trusts anybody.
+On top of the creepy neighbour, the characters (particularly the detectives) also often have ‘bad feelings’ about things and nobody trusts anybody.
 In the first half, bits of information or hints of what is to come are revealed in a slow, but steady drip.
 This makes for an incredibly engrossing watch.